BlockScience/SCF-GML-Contributions/GM-01/README.md

 `Status`	        | In-Desire \| In-R&D \| In-Development \| Implemented
-`Category`      	| Distinguishing between the multiple kinds of GMs `Authors`		      | List the Author's real names/pseudonyms and email addresses (e.g. John Doe <john@site.dom>) `Implementors`  	| Who is currently working on the GM, and which part (e.g. Implementation vs. Research) `Discussions` 	  | A list of the places where relevant conversations took place around this GM or that GM's focus - a link to this GM's PR should always be included.
+`Category`      	| Distinguishing between the multiple kinds of GMs `Authors`		      | List the Author's real names/pseudonyms and email addresses (e.g. John Doe <john@site.dom>) `Implementors`  	| Who is currently working on the GM, and which part (e.g. Implementation vs. Research) (%check think not needed)
+`Discussions` 	  | A list of the places where relevant conversations took place around this GM or that GM's focus - a link to this GM's PR should always be included.
 `Created` 	    	| Date the GM was created, in IS) 8601 format (YYYY-MM-DD) `License`		      | Abbreviated License